Namsulee/CupActive/README.md

 The purpose of the project is to give fun and manage your drinking habit. </br>
 Also, It will show in 'Maker Faire 2018 Seoul' </br>
 CupActive repository would be in charge of each device software and CupActive-Server would be server software.</br>
-CupActive will handle hardware resources which are included in personal device.
+CupActive will be handled with the hardware resources which are included in a personal cup device.

 ## Hardware
 Here is a list which hardwares are included in CupActive.